► All the EVs worth waiting for in detail

 ► We’ll update this article as we get more intel

-For the last few years, the car industry’s heavy-hitters have been transforming their businesses and plunging millions into R&D around and production of electric cars – and in the next 12 to 18 months we’re going to see the fruits of that huge investment.
+Over the next several years, though, you can expect the number of electric cars offered by manufacturers to rapidly grow in number.
+For the last few years, the car industry’s heavy-hitters have been transforming their businesses and plunging millions into the design and development of electric cars; consequently, in the near future, we’re going to see the fruits of that huge investment.

 Further electric reading

 From the new BMW i4 and the Audi e-Tron, to the Polestar 2 and Tesla Roadster, there are some impressive EV’s of all different shapes and sizes just around the corner.
 With that in mind, read on for our look at the most interesting upcoming electric cars.

 The electric Audi e-Tron is now available to buy, and we’ve driven it in on UK roads, too.
 However, it’s only the beginning of the brands electrified plans, and now we’ve spotted Ingolstadt’s engineers testing spiced-up derivatives.

 Earlier this year, our spy photographers snapped the Sportback version of the eSUV, and now they’ve caught what could be the performance-orientated e-Tron Quattro S out testing.

 The new Audi e-Tron GT continues the new, electric design language introduced on the e-Tron SUV, and transposes it onto an A7-style body – though at 4.96m long, 1.96m wide and 1.38m high, it’s both lower and slightly wider than that conventional grand tourer.
 And although it uses the Taycan’s J1 platform – and keeps the same roofline as the Porsche – this is unmistakably an Audi.
 It’s a concept for now, but CAR understands it’s pretty much production ready.
 Here’s what we know.